 3. Communicate about the program

-While you definitely have some ideas about which parents would make great ambassadors, there are likely a number of parents who would love to help sing your school’s praises.
-Prior to launching your program, let your school community know what the Parent Ambassador Program is, what the goals of the program are, and how they can become involved.
+While you definitely have some ideas about which parents would make great ambassadors, there are likely many parents who would love to help sing your school’s praises.
+Before launching your program, let your school community know what the Parent Ambassador Program is, what the goals of the program are, and how they can become involved.